gc1523/raytracing/README.md

 ### Raytracing

 This project implements a simple raytracer in C++.
-Credit to [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) for the foundational concepts and code structure.
+Credit to [this ray tracing course](https://raytracing.github.io/books/RayTracingInOneWeekend.html) for the foundational concepts and code structure.

 # Features
 - Basic ray tracing functionality